Jabra Enhance Hearing Aids Review

 Do I need a prescription for Jabra Enhance hearing aids?

 No, you do not need a prescription for Jabra Enhance hearing aids.
-Rather, you can purchase them directly from the company’s website and get them fitted remotely.
+You can purchase them directly from the company’s website and get them fitted remotely.

 -